fabiobazurto/CastVideos-chrome-material/README.md

 limitations under the License.

 # CastVideos-material

+The demo can be found [here](http://googlecast.github.io/CastVideos-material/).

 This sample showcases the Chromecast polymer elements.
 The main elements are:

-chromecast-video - Handles displaying and controlling the video video-carousel - Carousel displaying video options video-details - Displays the details of current local video chromecast-controller-bar - Controls the Chromecast when the local media and chromecast media don't match.
+*cast-video - Handles displaying and controlling the video *video-carousel - Carousel displaying video options *video-details - Displays the details of current local video *cast-controller-bar - Controls the Chromecast when the local media and chromecast media don't match.

 All of the elements are tied together using cast.CastManager and core-signals.  cast.CastManager